Hearing from God

-The Bible is full of expressions and experiences in which God Spoke.
+The Bible is full of expressions and experiences in which God spoke.
 A few of those examples include;

 We consider the Bible as the written Word of God and Jesus to be the visible expression of God’s Word.

-Both Jesus and Paul encouraged us to believe that God speaks to us in the present to give and sustain life!
+In fact, both Jesus and Paul encouraged us to believe that God speaks to us in the present to give and sustain life!

 “It is written: ‘Man shall not live on bread alone, but on every (rhema) word that comes from the mouth of God.“

-Paul also communicates this truth to the Hebrew Christians, Hebrews 1:1-3:
+And, Paul also communicates this truth to the Hebrew Christians, Hebrews 1:1-3:

-In the past spoke to our ancestors through the prophets at many times and in various ways, but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
+In the past spoke to our ancestors through the prophets many times and in various ways, but in these last days, he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful (rhema) word.

 2 Timothy 3:16-17